-Many workers wonder if they can refuse shifts whilst on a zero hours contract.
+Many workers wonder if they can refuse hours whilst on a zero hours contract.
 If you have a zero hours contract you can refuse any shift you are offered.
 Many employees are told by managers they have to work the shifts the employer requires.
 However this is not the case.
 The contract works in the same ways for both parties, and as a worker you have the right to refuse any hours offered to you.

 If you decide to give notice on a zero hours contract role, you can use the flexibility of the contract to refuse any shifts offered during your notice period.
 Your employer cannot withhold any wages for hours already worked in this circumstance, even if they have added contract clauses to that effect.

 UK Law Changes in 2021 on Zero Hour Contracts

 At the moment you are protected under UK law and have the same rights as other workers to receive:-

 - Pay For Work Related Travel During Shifts.

 - Holiday Pay & Sick Pay.

 - On Call Pay.